Portrait of Anne, Countess of Chesterfield: Provenance

-The portrait was held in the collection of the Stanhope family, passing by inheritance from its completion until 1923, when it was acquired by Henry George Alfred Marius Victor Francis Herbert, sixth earl of Carnarvon.
+The portrait was held in the collection of the Stanhope family, passing by inheritance from its completion until 1923, when it was acquired by Henry Herbert, 6th Earl of Carnarvon.
 It was sold at Christie's, London, in May, 1925, to Sir John Leigh, along with the portrait of Philip.
 On Leigh's death in 1959 it went into the ownership of the art dealers Thomas Agnew & Sons, who in turn sold it to Jean Paul Getty in 1959.

 Portrait of Anne, Countess of Chesterfield was again exhibited at the Royal Academy in 1887, and at the Royal House of Guelph in 1891.
 A mezzotint print copy was produced by the engraver James Scott in 1870, and is now in the National Portrait Gallery, London.
 Scott also copied Philip's portrait, using the same technique and material.